 And the old side - walk round some of the districts and you will spot the real HK.
 The green parks mixed in with all the chaos, people doing Tai Chi first thing in the morning, take the Star Ferry and look back at HK, or, for a real change, go to Lama Island.

 I think its such a vibrant city with so much to offer.
 The metro and tram system works really well and is smooth and easy to negotiate.
-The people are very friendly and helpful. over 7 years ago
+The people are very friendly and helpful. almost 10 years ago

 Hong Kong is so different to any other place i have been